tnkr-repos/html-css-js/layouts.md

 - CSS Grids have a Grid Container and Grid items.
 It will take up the entire viewport width for the grid container regardless of the number of columns unless there is a height or width defined for the container
+- Just like flexbox, the padding, margin and border widths are subtracted from the total space before distributing the left over space amongst the columns.
+So the content boxes will have same width if they are all given same fr units, but if padding used on each grid item is different, the column widths will look different as well
 ```css
 .grid-container {
     display: grid;